Logan Liffick is a designer and creative engineer helping to build brands, products, and systems.

 He was previously a Senior Digital Experience Designer at DigitalOcean.

-He was also previously featured in edition 209 of Workspaces.
+He was also previously featured in edition 209 of Workspaces in late-2022.

 Twitter → twitter.com/logan_liffick